foresto/joystickwake/README.rst

 command either produced an error or could not be executed.
 If it logs a "custom waker succeeded" message, and pressing a joystick button wakes the screen, then the command works.
 It can then be saved in the configuration file for future login sessions.
-(Of course, This experiment is best done with the screen blanker set for a very short timeout, so the screen will blank while being observed, and the command being tested will have a chance to wake it.)
+(This experiment is best done with the screen blanker set for a very short timeout, so the screen will blank while being observed and the command being tested will have a chance to wake it.)

 When run in a terminal window, Control+C will tell joystickwake to quit.